CloudLabs-MOC/dp-420-cosmos-db-dev/labintro3.md

 Equip participants with the skills to connect to an Azure Cosmos DB SQL API account using the Azure SDK for .NET.
 By the end of this lab, you will be able to:

-- **Connect to Azure Cosmos DB for NoSQL with the SDK:** The objective of this lab is to enable participants to connect to an Azure Cosmos DB SQL API account using the Azure SDK for .NET, integrate the Microsoft.Azure.Cosmos library into a .NET project, and build and test scripts to interact with Azure Cosmos DB for managing non-relational data.
+- **Connect to Azure Cosmos DB for NoSQL with the SDK:** The objective of this lab is to enable participants to connect to an Azure Cosmos DB SQL API account using the Azure SDK for .NET, and integrate the Microsoft.Azure.Cosmos library into a .NET project, and build and test scripts to interact with Azure Cosmos DB for managing non-relational data.

 - **Configure the Azure Cosmos DB NoSQL API SDK for offline development:** The objective of this lab is to connect to an Azure Cosmos DB SQL API account using the Azure SDK for .NET and interact with non-relational data through the Azure Cosmos DB Emulator.